Flying in economy class is a necessary evil if you want to travel the world… and it could get worse.

 There are more than 170 Airbus A380s in operation across the world, so there’s every chance if this proposal goes through, you could be assigned to the dreaded middle, middle seat.

-Tell us: do you have a favourite seat on the plane?
-If so what is it?
+Do you have a favourite seat on the plane?
+If so, what is it?
 What’s the worst seat you’ve sat in?
+Let us know in the comments section below.